 An RKP Review Form and Recordkeeping Maturity Model have been developed to assist government organisations with preparing their RKP review reports.

-Recordkeeping Plan Review Report (Updated August 2018)
+Recordkeeping Plan Review Report Form (Updated May 2019)

 Recordkeeping Maturity Model (Updated October 2016)